 Several contemporary reviews of 'Henry VIII', as well as newspaper reports, referred to the film's tints - "amber", "blue", "brown" "green" and "yellow" were mentioned but not "red".
 Reference to its "colours" was also included in some press advertisments for the film's cinema screenings.
-However, some other reviews stated that the print of "Henry VIII" seen was not coloured and said it would have enhanced the film for it to have been tinted.
+However, some other reviews stated that the print of "Henry VIII" seen was not "coloured", apparently meaning that it was merely tinted and said it would have enhanced the film for it to have been "coloured" (presumably meaning some form of hand-colouring or possibly an existing contemporary colour format such as Kinemacolor).

 That all extant copies of 'Henry VIII' were publicly burned by William Barker on Thursday, 13 April 1911 at Ealing Studios and nothing was ever seen of the film thereafter is one of the enduring myths of UK and international film history - but myth it is.